jnlltd/festivals/README.md

 ## Database Configuration

-When the application is run in the development environment, it is assumed that the MySQL server is running on localhost, the name of the schema is festival.
+When the application is run in the development environment, it is assumed that the MySQL server is running on localhost, and the name of the schema is "festival".
 To change these defaults update `dataSource.url` in [DataSource.groovy](https://github.com/domurtag/festivals/blob/master/grails-app/conf/DataSource.groovy).

 The database tables will be automatically created by the application on startup, but the schema itself must already exist beforehand.
 Run `show databases` from the MySQL console to verify the existence of a schema with the correct name.

-To fully support the most esoteric Unicode characters, MySQL server should be changed to [use utf8mb4 encoding](https://mathiasbynens.be/notes/mysql-utf8mb4) by adding the following to the MySQL configuration file
+To fully support the most esoteric Unicode characters, MySQL should be changed to [use utf8mb4 encoding](https://mathiasbynens.be/notes/mysql-utf8mb4) by adding the following to the MySQL configuration file

 ````